clumio-code/terraform-provider-clumio/docs/resources/policy_assignment.md

 subcategory: ""
 description: |-
   Clumio Policy Assignment Resource used to assign (or unassign) policies.
-  NOTE: Currently policy assignment is supported only for entity type "protection_group".
 ---

 # clumio_policy_assignment (Resource)

 Clumio Policy Assignment Resource used to assign (or unassign) policies.

- NOTE: Currently policy assignment is supported only for entity type "protection_group".

 ## Example Usage